 Dunning is a blue-collar town, with 42.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dunning is a village of sales and office workers, production and manufacturing workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Dunning who work in office and administrative support (21.28%), sales jobs (17.02%), and farm management occupations (14.89%).

-Overall, Dunning’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Dunning’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Being a small village, Dunning does not have a public transit system used by locals to get to and from work.